Loading...

 Cloudways handles the server management layer so you do not have to configure Nginx, PHP, or databases yourself.
 That is the core appeal compared to going directly to a cloud provider like DigitalOcean or AWS, where you would be starting from a blank server.

-Key advantages include:
+Key performance features include:

 • Server-level Varnish caching and Redis available out of the box